Advising in the Major/Minor

 ART HISTORY FACULTY ADVISORS (B.A. in Art History /Concentration in Art History / Dual Concentration / Art History Minor)

 STUDIO ART FACULTY ADVISORS (B.A. in Art - Studio Art, Art Education, or Dual Concentration / Studio Art Minor)

 - If your last name begins with A-K: Mike Arcega, Susan Belau, Libby Black

-- If your last name begins with L-P: Ilana Crispi, Chris Finley, Mario Laplante, Paula Levine
+- If your last name begins with L-P: Ilana Crispi, Chris Finley, Mario Laplante (on leave Spring 2020), Paula Levine

 MUSEUM STUDIES MINOR ADVISORS